miguelBhumanes/FinalMasterThesis/readme.txt

 7 "Final_Master_Thesis.pdf" is the final version of the thesis, useful to guide an user to obtain the same results with the data of this repository.

-8 "FMT_Presentation.pdf" is a slide set used to present the main ideas in the thesis.
+8 "Presentation_TFM.pdf" is a slide set used to present the main ideas in the thesis.

 * Please note that the data corresponding to the text-based indicator is proprietary data of Dr. Argimiro Arratia and is therefore not included in this public repository.